Are you looking for a camp for your child or teen – but aren’t sure where to start?

 Where: 401 Harrison St., Syracuse.

-JCC of Syracuse, Summer Camp – Parents of school-aged children can choose from a traditional day camp or specialty camps, which explore activities such as cheerleading, gaming and rocketry.
-The JCC of Syracuse will also offer several early childhood camps.
-Due to COVID-19, the SyraCruisin’, Camp Aide and Counselor in Training programs for teens are cancelled this year.
+JCC of Syracuse, Summer Day Camps– Parents of school-aged children can choose from a traditional day camp or specialty camps, which explore activities such as cheerleading, gaming and rocketry.
+Looking for options for teens?
+The SyraCruisin’ Teen Travel Camp and the Camp Aide and CIT Programs both return this summer.

 Ages: The ages vary by program.